EvelyneKol/Flex-Bison-Compiler-/README.md

-We made a compiler for a pseudo-language in C with Flex & Bison.
+A compiler for a pseudo-language in C with Flex & Bison.